fixthestatusquo/proca-server/proca/README.md

 ?
 What would you like to do?
 Save current config to .env file and leave
 ```

+Now you can:

-Now you can use proca-cli (in the directory where `.env` file was created) to talk to the server API.
-You can also perform API calls directly using GraphQL in the [GraphQL playground](http://localhost:4000/graphiql) - it's great for exploring the API!
+- Use proca-cli (in the directory where `.env` file was created) to talk to the server API.
+- You can also perform API calls directly using GraphQL in the [GraphQL playground](http://localhost:4000/graphiql) - it's great for exploring the API!
 Sign in at [http://localhost:4000](http://localhost:4000) to make authenticated API calls.
+- You can see the processing in action using [RabbitMQ management console](http://localhost:15672/) - login with user name _proca_, password _proca_.

 # Development setup